An NRC staff member assesses the damage caused by Storm Daniel in Derna, Libya in 2023. Photo: Mohamed Alfahd/NRC

 • Better Learning Programme (BLP) – NRC’s flagship psychosocial support reduces possible fear and stress and is essential to improved motivation and quality of learning

-• Adolescent girls clubs and Adolescent boys clubs - Provide essential leadership, decision-making and social and emotional skills to strengthen their resilience and community engagement
+• Adolescent girls’ clubs and boys’ clubs – provide essential leadership, decision-making and social and emotional skills to strengthen their resilience and community engagement

 NRC Information, counselling and legal assistance (ICLA)Information, counselling and legal assistance (ICLA)

 Furthermore, the ICLA programme provides direct legal counselling and legal assistance: representation before formal courts, administrative bodies, or through collaborative dispute resolution mechanisms.
-Since 2022, the ICLA programme also provides technical assistance and capacity building to duty-bearers, customary justice actors, Humanitarian actors and displaced community leaders on property rights, protection against eviction, property restitution and compensation.
+In 2023, the ICLA programme has expanded on capacity-sharing activities providing technical assistance and capacity building to duty-bearers, customary justice actors, humanitarian actors and displaced community leaders on property rights, protection against eviction, property restitution and compensation.

 The ICLA programme also works to build the capacity of NRC shelter teams as well as other shelter actors in Libya in conducting HLP due diligence for shelter and housing intervention.
 This will help ensure that mitigation measures are in place for not doing harm, including reducing the risk of eviction and increasing beneficiary protection against exclusion from compensation schemes and further displacements linked to insecurity of tenure or lack of access to required legal documentation.
 Moreover, NRC is strengthening its approach to support access to employment laws and procedures.
 NRC is now the main focal point in Tripoli and Benghazi for IDP, host community, and returnee people in need of legal aid.